Atlanta high school football coach gets cuffs slapped on after punching player

 “Thou shalt not assault players” is one of the most stringently enforced coaching commandments there is.
 You’d think that legendary Buckeyes coach Woody Hayes getting yeeted up out of Columbus would serve as a warning for all future generations to abide by.
-And yet, on Sunday, this video of a Mays High School football coach striking a player on the sidelines went viral.
+And yet, on Sunday, this video of a Benjamin E. Mays High School football coach striking a player on the sidelines went viral.

 During the first quarter of a contest between Mays and Douglas County, the unidentified coach was seen berating a Mays player, then inexplicably struck his own player in the stomach.
 After receiving a body blow, the Mays player doubled over and brushed it off.
 However, the coach was immediately removed from the sidelines and placed in custody by an Atlanta Public Schools police officer.